Macular degeneration is an eye disease – causing vision loss to more than 10 million Americans!

 Feel central vision reduced in one eye or both eyes

-Experiencing difficulty adjusting to low light conditions like entering a dim light room
+Experiencing difficulty adjusting to low light conditions like entering a room with dim lighting.

 Textured words might seem more blurred